Dev Journal #1 - Yet Another Fitness App?!?

 My ultimate goal was to completely automate the process of tracking weight lifting.
 Ideally, I wanted the user interaction to be as minimal as possible so that the athletes can just focus on the workout without having to adjust the device settings in between sets.
 But the project came to a halt when I couldn’t find a way to automatically track the weight changes in barbells, cables and dumbbells.
 To be able to record the changes in weights, it will require some sort of modification on the gym equipment itself.
 Now all of a sudden, the scale of the project has become much larger.
 Do I manufacture custom weight plates and dumbbells with built-in sensors and BLE (Bluetooth Low Energy)?
 Considering this is going to be used in a commercial gym environment, these weights are not going to be handled gently and the electronics inside could be easily damaged if not housed properly.
 BLE consumes considerably less power but they still will eventually need charging which means I also need to build a solution for wireless charging when plates and dumbbells are sitting on the rack.
 Also with hundreds of weights with built-in BLE devices, I would need to set up a mesh network to allow communications between them and the user.
 Each one of these ideas are super interesting engineering problems that I might want to revisit one day.
 TLDR; My prototype device was not enough to replace pen and paper.

 I’ve seen few calisthenics apps that build workout routines, provide virtual coaching or exercise tutorials.
-But I have yet to find one that lets you track calisthenics skill progress with body leverage.
-I think this is most likely because street workout is not mainstream so there isn’t a huge demand for it.
+But I have yet to find one that lets you track calisthenics skill progression with body leverage.
+I think this is most likely because street workouts are not mainstream so there isn’t a huge demand for it.
 But what the heck, I will build one.

 The key features will include: